farsoroush/mLNotes/ClassNotes.md

 ```python
 X = np.array([200,17]) # which is 200F for 17minutes is the input.
 ```

+The node activations will be calculated using the following template function
 ```math
 a_1^{[1]} = g(\overrightarrow{w}_1^{[1]} \cdot \overrightarrow{x} + b_1^{[1]})
 ```